-For a lot of us, taking a luxurious warm bath is a wonderful way to unwind, relax and regain some mental health.
-But for many seniors, this luxury can become a chore.
-Walk-in tubs can be a wonderful option for older adults who enjoy taking a bath but are having difficult getting in and out of a standard bathtub.
+For a lot of us, taking a luxurious warm bath is a great way to unwind, relax and regain some mental health.

 Every time a National Review columnist writes a self serious and condescending article, I can’t help but think of their precious lines appearing next to a walk in tub ad lol pic.twitter.com/UyRLD9kxD6— Katherine Therese (@ktherese2) February 18, 2021

-If you are considering purchasing and installing a walk-in tub in your home – read on to understand what the pros and cons of a walk-in tub are.
+If you are considering replacing your standard bathtub with a walk-in tub in your home – read on to understand what the pros and cons of a walk-in tub are.

 8 Pros Of A Walk-In Tub